atul-github/dlinkddns-set-public-ip/README.md

 * On command line, run this utlity as shown below

 ```
+$ npm install --no-optional
 $ node index.js
 ```

-You should configure this utility as part of crone job too which runs every 5 minutes or so.
+You should configure this utility as part of crone job as well.